BoltMCP Installation Docs

 • BoltMCP global domain: example.com

-If your DNS provider supports wildcard A records and a wildcard at the zone root won't clash with other records in the zone, add a single record:
+If your DNS provider supports wildcard records and a wildcard at the zone root won't clash with other records in the zone, add a single record:

 HostnameTypeValue

-Otherwise, create five explicit A records:
+Otherwise, create four explicit records:

 HostnameTypeValue

-Verify propagation across all five subdomains:
+Verify propagation across all four subdomains:

 printf "%s -> " "$h.<domain>"